mladen/practicing-python/PythonCrashCourse.md

   finally:
       # always executed
   ```
 - **Used**: Handling unexpected situations to prevent program termination.
+In other words, error handling allows us to let the script continue running even if there is an error - except for fatal errors, when we raise an exception using `raise`.
 - **Avoid**: Using exceptions for control flow.

 ### Syntax errors